azkiflay/terraform/README.md

 * Application-layer Load Balancer (ALB), which load balances HTTP and HTTPS traffic
 * Network-layer Load Balancer (NLB), which load balances TCP, UDP and TLS traffic.

 For a web server, you can deploy ALB as the load balancer.
 ALB is made up of three components, namely, *Listener*, *Listener Rules*, and *Target Groups*.
-While a *Listener* specifies which port to listen on for requests, a *Listener Rule* decides where among *Target Groups* a request should be sent to.
-Finally, a *Target Group* refers to a group of server that process requests received from the load balancer.
-Moreover, server health checks are performed for each *Target Group* so that requests are sent to those that can handle them.
+While a *Listener* specifies which port to listen on for requests, a *Listener Rule* decides where among *Target Groups*, and where exactly within each one of them, a request should be sent to.
+Finally, a *Target Group* refers to a group of servers that processes requests received from the load balancer.
+Moreover, server health checks are performed for each *Target Group* so that requests are sent only to those that can handle them.

 To create a load balancer, you need to create the ALB-related resources, namely *listener*, *listener rule*, and *target group*.
 Moreover, you need to create a *security group* to allow traffic to the load balancer since its default rule is to block all incoming and outgoing traffic.